 France is a country with lots of variety, from grand cities to awe-inspiring mountains.
 After exploring the proud city of Lyon — which, at least in its mind, rivals Paris — we head for Mont Blanc, with one of the classic alpine resorts, Chamonix, as our springboard.

 We'll join the bustle in a mountain resort, and chill in a rustic alpine lodge.
-We'll dangle over a sea of ice, sample a classic long-distance hike, be dazzled by neo-Byzantine art, celebrate the summit of Europe, and make some high-altitude cheese.
+We'll dangle over a sea of ice, sample a classic long-distance hike, be dazzled by neo-Byzantine art, celebrate the summit of Europe['s Alps], and make some high-altitude cheese.
 And, this being France, we'll dine well — hearty in the mountains, and fine in the city.

 We're starting in Lyon, the gateway to the French Alps.
 Straddling two mighty rivers and on the border between the regions of Provence and Burgundy, Lyon has been one of the leading cities in France since ancient Roman times.
 After Paris, it's arguably the most historic and culturally important city in the country.